-Clicking on two atoms displays the distance at the bottom right of the screen.
+Clicking on two atoms displays the distance at the bottom right of the screen:

-Alternatively, clicking on a bond displays its length.
+Alternatively, clicking on a bond displays its length:

-Measure Distance may also be used to alter the distance between atoms (as long as both are not incorporated into the same ring), by altering the contents of the box to the right of Distance (A,B) = or Length (A)=, and then pressing the Enter key (return key on Mac).
-The distance (length) may be entered into the spreadsheet by clicking on ▶ to the right of its display (see Spreadsheet under the Display menu; Chapter 21).
-Alternatively, the label "Distance (A,B)=" or "Length (A)=" may be dragged into the spreadsheet, the formula editor (see Formulas under the Display menu; Chapter 21) or into any of the dialogs associated with the Spartan Molecular Database or Spartan Spectra and Properties Database (see Databases under the Search menu; Chapter 22).
+Measure Distance may also be used to alter the distance between atoms (as long as both are not incorporated into the same ring), by clicking inside the box to the right of Distance (A,B) = or Length (A)=, and either typing or using the number pad.
+The distance (length) may be entered into the spreadsheet by clicking on to the right of its display (see Spreadsheet under the Display menu; Chapter 22).
+Alternatively, the label "Distance (A,B)=" or "Length (A)=" may be dragged into the spreadsheet, the formula editor (see Formulas under the Display menu; Chapter 22) or into any of the dialogs associated with the Spartan Spectra and Properties Database (see Databases under the Search menu; Chapter 23).

-Angle and dihedral angle queries are handled in a similar manner.
+Angle and dihedral angle queries and charges are handled in a similar manner.
 Angles require that three atoms or two bonds be identified in the proper order while dihedral angles require that four atoms or three bonds be identified in the proper order.